What does your browser reveal about you?

 You arent running MacOSX, you’re running NeXTSTEP 6!
 You hacked up your dock plist so you can stand it up on the right and pin it to the top where it belongs.
 You long for the old days of scrollbars on the left.
 You contantly rant about how Mac users need a history lesson.
 People who think Mac users are arrogant about what’s right, and whats wrong about GUI design obviously haven’t met you.

-32. Gravatar Clay Smith UNITED STATES Says:
+32. Clay Smith UNITED STATES Camino Mac OS says:

 Shirra!
 Ha.
 But seriously, where’s Camino?

-33. Gravatar Chad Allen UNITED STATES Says:
+33. Chad Allen UNITED STATES Safari Mac OS says:

 How about Camino?